WOW0821240209BLCLJLLLML

 Water: Water when the top inch of soil is dry

 Characteristics: Spider plants are known for their arching, grass-like leaves and small “pups” that dangle from the mother plant.
 They adapt well to different light conditions and are resilient, making them a great choice for busy gardeners.
+Great for the lower portion of your vertical garden so pups can cascade down.

 Succulents